Bernadette Sembrano: Music career

 On August 17, 2020, Sembrano was credited as co-lyricist alongside Star Music creative director Jonathan Manalo in the song "Ang Sa Iyo ay Akin" by Aegis, the theme song of the Philippine drama television series of the same name.
 In November 2020, she wrote and recorded the song "Yakapin ang Pasko," her very first song as singer.

 On May 5, 2021, one year after the ABS-CBN shutdown, Sembrano released her second single "Yakap", which she composed and performed.
 It was revealed that she initially planned to release the single in 2020, but Manalo suggested that the single be released on the network's first anniversary of being off-air instead.

 Personal life

-In June 2008, she married Emilio "Orange" Aguinaldo IV, the great-grandson of the first President of the Philippines, Emilio Aguinaldo.
+In June 2008, she married her boyfriend Emilio "Orange" Aguinaldo IV, the great-grandson of the first President of the Philippines, Emilio Aguinaldo.
 She suffered a miscarriage in 2018, as she revealed to have reproduction issues.

 In July 2011, Sembrano announced that she has Bell's palsy and underwent therapy.